Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): BoMB and Challenges

 The product cost is calculated using the BoM tree as follows.
-(1) Determine the products to be costed.
-(2) Refer to the \texttt{bom} table, recursively acquire the materials that comprise the product, and construct a BoM tree.
-Each tree node holds the item ID, the list of child item IDs, the unit price, and the required quantity.
-(3) Obtain the \texttt{stock\_quantity} and \texttt{stock\_amount} for each raw material which is a leaf node of the BoM tree, and set the unit cost calculated from them.
-(4) Recursively call the \texttt{calculate\_cost()} function shown in Algorithm~\ref{alg:cost} from the root node of the BoM tree.
+(1) Identify the products to be costed.
+(2) Construct a BoM tree by referring to the \texttt{bom} table and recursively acquiring the materials that comprise each product.
+Each tree node contains an item ID, a list of child item IDs, a unit price, and a required quantity.
+(3) Set the unit cost for each raw material, which is a leaf node of the BoM tree, by referring to the \texttt{\seqsplit{material-cost}} table.
+(4) Calculate the product cost by recursively calling the \texttt{calculate\_cost()} function shown in~\Cref{alg:cost} from the root node of the BoM tree.